 o Describe your target population and any partners/sponsors

 o Include a proposed timeline to complete your project

 o List potential barriers to completing your project.
 How do you plan to overcome these barriers?

 o How do you plan to sustain and implement your project?

 o How do you plan to assess the progress and achievement of your project?

 o Letters of recommendation from your Program Director and faculty sponsor

-Please email all completed applications to [email protected] or complete the online form below.
+Please email all completed applications to [email protected].